PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 1. Text Speed: Fast
 2. Skip Move Learning: On
 3. Give Nicknames: Off
-4. The program offers an [**Auto-Saving** option](#auto-saving) to allow error recovery and egg unhatching by saving the game automatically.
+4. The program offers an [**Auto-Saving** option](#auto-saving) to allow sandwich ingredients reset, error recovery and egg unhatching, by saving the game automatically.
 Obviously, the game's built-in Auto Save feature will mess up with the program's **Auto-Saving** functionality.
-You must only enable one Auto saving.
+You **MUST** only enable one Auto saving.
 You need to either turn off in-game Auto Save or turn off the program's **Auto-Saving** by setting its option to be **No auto-saving**.

 ### Box Setup

 1. Prepare three boxes.
 - 1.1.
 Left box: place a Flame Body Pokémon at first row and first column of the left box.
 This Pokémon will be used to hatch the eggs.
 Make sure the second box column from the left is empty.
 This column will be used to hold your fetcher party when the program is hatching eggs.
 - 1.2.
 Middle box: leave it empty.
+It is used to hold eggs.
 - 1.3.
 Right box: this is the box to hold Pokémon you would like to keep.
 Give it enough space.
 2. Set the current box as the middle box.
 3. All three boxes need to use the default wallpaper, Wallpaper 1.
-4. If you want to select keep Pokémon with certain IV spreads, you need to unlock IV judge functionality and set the current box view to be judge view.
+4. If you want to selectively keep Pokémon with certain IV spreads, you need to unlock IV judge functionality and set the current box view to be judge view.

 ### Instructions